MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

 Output devices
 --------------

-Configuring output devices contains two aspects:
+Configuring output devices contains 2 aspects:

     #.
-Define the the output device
+Defining the output device
     #.
-Connect the device to some Jukebox function which then
+Connecting the device to some Jukebox function which then
        activates the device on e.g. RFID card read.
 There are many predefined connections available.
-New connections can also be coded in the Python.
+New connections can also be coded with Python.
 More information here (TBD).

 As output devices, all output devices of GPIOZero can be used.
 The intelligence in using the output lies in the connectivity function.
 The predefined functions can be found here - not every function